Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

 ## Exercise 4: Analyse SonarQube Reports

 We will analyse the report in SonarQube portal to see if there are critical bugs and fix them in our code.
-In the below dashboard we have a critical bug.
+In the below dashboard, we have a critical bug.
 Let us fix this.

 1. Go to SonarQube and click **Bugs**.